grafana/k6-docs/docs/sources/v0.49.x/javascript-api/k6-experimental/grpc/params.md

 ---
 title: 'Params'
 head_title: 'gRPC.params'
-excerpt: 'Params is an object used by the gRPC methods that generate RPC requests.'
+description: 'Params is an object used by the gRPC methods that generate RPC requests.'
 weight: 20
 ---